syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 ![](/js/Diagram/Interaction_images/Interaction_img10.png)

+### update user handles at runtime

+You can use client side method [updateUserHandles](/api/js/ejdiagram#methods:updateuserhandles "updateUserHandles") to update userhandles with respect to given node.
+Please refer to the below code example which shows how to update user handles at runtime.

+{% highlight javascript %}

+var diagram=$("#diagramcontent").ejDiagram("instance");
+var node = diagram.selectionList[0];
+diagram.updateUserHandles(node);

+{% endhighlight %}

 ### Appearance

 Position, size, and style of the user handle can be customized with a set of predefined properties.